-- 81. The next steps in a creating a national No Net Loss system involve the development of specific mechanisms for implementing aggregate offsets in Mozambique.
-Early elements of the design would include: - A. Identification of areas where biodiversity offsets may not be appropriate or feasible.
+The next steps in a creating a national No Net Loss system involve the development of specific mechanisms for implementing aggregate offsets in Mozambique.
+Early elements of the design would include:

+- 1. Identification of areas where biodiversity offsets may not be appropriate or feasible.
 As per international principles surrounding biodiversity offsets, it is important to define national limits to what types of project-related damage to biodiversity can and cannot be offset.
-Without this guidance, it is too simple for any project proponent to simply adopt the attitude of offsetting any damage done, no matter how serious.
+Without this guidance, a project proponent may simply choose to offset any damage done, no matter how serious.
 In general, the loss or degradation of areas with unique and irreplaceable biodiversity cannot be offset; such areas should be maintained in their natural state, without damage from large-scale development projects or other human influences.
-This roadmap has begun the discussion of a national interpretation of "No Go" limits, critical, and natural, habitats in previous sections.
-Additional recommendations for habitat classification include:
+This roadmap has begun the discussion of a national interpretation of "No Go" limits, critical, and natural, habitats.
+Additional recommendations for habitat classification include: - a.
+To begin with, it should be clear that all Total Protection Areas (Reservas Naturais Integradas and National Parks) are off-limits, as are the Special Reserves unless specifically indicated otherwise in their Management Plans.
+This is Mozambican